DavidChase88/Pewlett-Hackard-Analysis/README.md

 ## Overview of the analysis:

-Explain the purpose of this analysis.

 The purpose of the analysis is to help Bobby's manager determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.

 ## Results:

-Provide a bulleted list with four major points from the two analysis deliverables.

 ![Pewlett_Hackard_Analysis](Resources/Retiring_Titles_Table.png)
 - As we can see from the summary table of possible retirees by title, there are 29,414 Senior Engineers that could retire.
 - From this same table we only see 2 Managers that could retire.
 This seems a little off and would want to investigate the data a bit more.